Here I give you the incredible facts behind some of the most interesting stars, and show you how pick them out for

 Coordinates for Capella RA 5h, 17m, 36s / DEC 46, 0′, 37″

-If you look low to the north east at night fall you’ll see the fifth brightest star in the sky Vega rising in constellation Lyra .
+If you look quite high to the east at night fall you’ll see the fifth brightest star in the sky Vega rising in constellation Lyra .
 It lies adjacent to the distinctive shape of the swan of constellation Cygnus.
 Vega is one of the three bright stars that make up the summer triangle, together with Deneb in Cygnus, and Altair in Aquila.
 The summer triangle is an imaginary shape drawn between these stars against the celestial sphere, and is high up in the sky for northern latitudes during summer.

 Compared to the Sun Vega is much, much younger at only one tenth the age of our own star.
 That makes Vega under 500 million years old, forming out of its gas cloud into a brand new star, just as complex life was starting to really get its act together on Earth.
 But Vega is not only younger than the Sun but has also 2.1 times more mass, meaning Vega will also die at a younger age.
 This is the fate of the larger higher mass stars, they have a brief and often violent life, going through their fuel at a quicker rate.
 In fact Vega is evolving so fast that it could already be nearing middle age, these heavier stars live fast and die young.
 Vega at 25.3 light years away is also bigger than our Sun, at over 2.7 times its radius.